ptahv/react-native-privacy-policy/README.md

-# react-native-privacy-policy
-React Native App - Privacy policy
+# React Native - Privacy Policy

+## Camera
+This application uses camera to take pictures and to read QR -codes.